 Constantly running to new places can be a means of escaping and lately I don’t feel as much of a need to.
 Sure, 70 degrees and sunny with a fancy drink on the beach looks fantastic on any winter day in Buffalo.. but the grass is always greener, sand is always sparklier etc, etc.

 So a bit of advice that I am hypocritically trying to also take myself: make your hometown/backyard the travel destination you so desire.

 Go to the hotel spa.
 Visit the tourist attractions.
 Shop at local stores for knick-knacks.
 Attend a play, concert or sporting event.
+Call the contractors specializing in deck construction working in Los Angeles CA and make it the place of your dreams on your own territory.
 Stop traveling to escape and start living day to day life like you would not want to leave.